Home / Blogs / Numerical Methods and Stability

 Top/Bottom: 5–10 × characteristic length

-Outlet extension: ≥5 × diameter past region of interest
+Outlet extension: ≥ 5D past region of interest

-The Problem: Your rotating machinery simulation shows mysterious 5% mass imbalance.
-The solver is “stable” but wrong.
-The culprit?
-A poorly configured interface between stationary and rotating domains.
+The problem: Your rotating machinery simulation shows a mysterious 5% mass imbalance.
+The solver is “stable” but the answer is wrong.
+The culprit is nearly always a poorly configured interface between stationary and rotating domains.

-3. Poor overlap in AMI: Vorticity gets “lost” between zones
+Poor AMI overlap Vorticity “lost” between zones Insufficient overlap thickness

 The Fix: Interface Best Practices